J. William Fulbright: Defeat and resignation

 In 1974, Fulbright was defeated in the Democratic primary in Arkansas by then-Governor Dale Bumpers.
 His well-documented stances on Vietnam, the Middle East, and Watergate were out of step with the Arkansan majority, and his campaign powers had atrophied.
 Bumpers won by a landslide.
-Speaking to congressmen in the weeks after Fulbright's primary loss, Nixon mocked the defeat.
+Speaking to US representatives in the weeks after Fulbright's primary loss, Nixon mocked the defeat.

-At the time that he formally resigned the Senate in December 1974, Fulbright had spent his entire 30 years in the Senate as the junior senator from Arkansas, behind John L. McClellan who entered the Senate two years before him.
-Only Tom Harkin, who served as junior Senator from Iowa from 1985–2015 (to senior Senator Chuck Grassley), was a junior Senator for longer.
+At the time that he formally resigned the Senate in December 1974, Fulbright had spent his entire 29 years in the Senate as the junior senator from Arkansas, behind John L. McClellan who entered the Senate two years before him.
+Only Tom Harkin (who served as junior Senator from Iowa from 1985 to 2015 alongside senior Senator Chuck Grassley) and Fritz Hollings (who served as junior Senator from South Carolina from 1966 to 2003 alongside Strom Thurmond before serving as the state’s senior Senator until retiring in 2005) were junior Senators for longer.